Khoresh Bamieh – Okra and beef stew

 • Add the remaining 2 tablespoons of oil and saute the onions over medium heat for about 10 minutes.

-• Add the beef, garlic, turmeric, pepper and tomato paste, increase the heat to medium-high, and saute for 2 minutes.
+• Add the beef, increase the heat to medium-high, and saute for another 2 minutes.
+Finally, add the tomato paste and stir to combine.

-• Add 1 cup of water, reduce the heat, cover and cook the stew over low heat for 75 minutes or until the meat is nearly fork tender.
+• Add 1 cup of water, salt, and pepper and bring to a gentle simmer.
+Cover and cook the stew over low heat for 75 minutes or until the meat is nearly fork tender.

-• Return the sauteed okra to the stew, add salt and Ghooreh.
+• Return the sauteed okra to the stew, and add tghe Ghooreh.

 • Cover and cook over low heat for 20 minutes or until the okra has fully cooked.